kubeflow/website/content/docs/other-guides/kustomize.md

 ## Modifying configuration before deployment

-kustomize lets you customize raw, template-free YAML files for multiple purposes, leaving the original YAML untouched and usable as is.
+Kustomize lets you customize raw, template-free YAML files for multiple purposes, leaving the original YAML untouched and usable as is.

 You can use the following command to build and apply kustomize directories: